🔎Format comparison

 Which format is easier for first-time hosts?

 Would You Rather is easier because the mechanic is obvious immediately and every player only has to choose between two options.
+No rules explanation needed.

 Which format works better for larger groups?